openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 C. Accessing via your phone

 **IPHONE USERS:** To access this from an iphone browser, enter something like the following: http://172.20.10.x:1337/index.html and you should receive an unformatted html page with the data in it.
+The value you need will be the ip address you see when you first set up bluetooth on your rig, and can be found using `ifconfig bnep0` when your rig is connected to your phone via bluetooth.
 If you want to improve the output for a browser, the script can be modified to generate html tags that will allow formatting and could provide colouring if various predicted numbers were looking too low.

 **ANDROID USERS:** On Android, you can download http-widget (https://play.google.com/store/apps/details?id=net.rosoftlab.httpwidget1&hl=en_GB) and add a widget to your home screen that will display this data.
+You will need the IP address that your rig uses.
+If you are using xdrip as your glucose data source, it is the same as the value you use there.

 **SAMSUNG GEAR S3 WATCH USERS:** If you use a Samsung Gear S3 watch, you can use the above http-widget with Wearable Widgets (http://wearablewidgets.com) to view what OpenAPS is doing locally, without internet connection.